Oganesson: Naming

 The scientists involved in the discovery of element 118, as well as those of 117 and 115, held a conference call on 23 March 2016 to decide their names.
 Element 118 was the last to be decided upon; after Oganessian was asked to leave the call, the remaining scientists unanimously decided to have the element "oganesson" after him.
 Oganessian was a pioneer in superheavy element research for sixty years reaching back to the field's foundation: his team and his proposed techniques had led directly to the synthesis of elements 107 through 118.
 Mark Stoyer, a nuclear chemist at the LLNL, later recalled, "We had intended to propose that name from Livermore, and things kind of got proposed at the same time from multiple places.
 I don't know if we can claim that we actually proposed the name, but we had intended it."

 In internal discussions, IUPAC asked the JINR if they wanted the element to be spelled "oganeson" to match the Russian spelling more closely.
 Oganessian and the JINR refused this offer, citing the Soviet-era practice of transliterating names into the Latin alphabet under the rules of the French language ("Oganessian" is such a transliteration) and arguing that "oganesson" would be easier to link to the person.
-(Note: In Russian, Oganessian's name is spelled Оганесян /ru/; the transliteration in accordance with the rules of the English language would be Oganesyan, with one s.
+(Note: In Russian, Oganessian's name is spelled Оганесян /ru/; the corresponding transliteration would be Oganesyan, with one s.
 Similarly, the Russian name for the element is оганесон, letter-for-letter oganeson.

 Oganessian is the Russified version of the Armenian last name Hovhannisyan (Հովհաննիսյան /hy/).
 It means "son of Hovhannes", i.e., "son of John".
 It is one of the most common surnames in Armenia.)
 In June 2016, IUPAC announced that the discoverers planned to give the element the name oganesson (symbol: Og).
 The name became official on 28 November 2016.
 In 2017, Oganessian commented on the naming:

 For me, it is an honour.
 The discovery of element 118 was by scientists at the Joint Institute for Nuclear Research in Russia and at the Lawrence Livermore National Laboratory in the US, and it was my colleagues who proposed the name oganesson.
 My children and grandchildren have been living in the US for decades, but my daughter wrote to me to say that she did not sleep the night she heard because she was crying.